dell/OpenManage-Enterprise/docs/API.md

 Script to update an existing discovery job in OME

 #### Description
-This script exercises the OME REST API to update an existing discovery job(if found) with the credentials and also it updates networkaddress if user passs iprange.
+This script uses the OME REST API to update an existing discovery job(if found) with the credentials and also it updates networkaddress if user passs iprange.
 For authentication X-Auth is used over Basic Authentication.
 Note that the credentials entered are not stored to disk.